 * A few J 32Bs were adapted to other roles after their service as all-weather fighters.
 Six J 32Bs were modified beginning in 1972 as target tugs, and were given the designation "J 32D".
 Three J 32Bs were fitted with dual controls and used as trainers, as well as for atmospheric fallout sampling, carrying three underwing fallout sample pods storing paper filters that could be pulled out and analyzed.

 A total of 15 J 32Bs was modified starting in 1972 for the electronics countermeasures / electronic warfare (ECM / EW) role, and were given the designation "J 32E".
 The J 32Es included a radar jammer and a signal-homing unit, and could carry chaff dispenser pods and radar or communications jammer pods.
 The J 32Es were used both for operational ECM / EW missions and as training platforms.

 The J 32E served until 1997, when the type was finally withdrawn as a cost-cutting measure.
 This measure left the Flygvapnet with no ECM / EW capability for several years, but that gap was plugged by Viggens fitted with ECM / EW pods.
-No Lansens remain in formal operational service, though apparently a few linger as test and trials aircraft.
+No Lansens remain in formal operational service, though apparently a few linger as test and trials aircraft at last notice.
 A handful also ended up in various museums, and there are rumors that one of the museums is trying to get a Lansen flying.

 * The following table summarizes Lansen variants and production: